Join The Broadway Fan Club for the latest Broadway news and special offers delivered to your inbox.

-The League's Education Committee is excited to continue the League Educator Apple Award program, started in 2003.
-The purpose of this national endeavor is to recognize, reward, and acknowledge the efforts of local schools and community groups that support League member organization/venue's education programs relating to Broadway or touring Broadway shows and promote further development of theatre education.
+The League's Audience Engagement Committee is excited to continue the League Educator Apple Award program.
+The purpose of this national endeavor is to recognize, reward, and acknowledge the efforts of local schools and community groups that support your organization/venue's education programs relating to Broadway or touring Broadway shows and promote further development of theatre education.

 Educators and collaborators who have partnered with League members on education programs relating to League-member Broadway and touring Broadway productions are eligible for this award.

 The 2015 awards were presented at the National High School Musical Theatre Awards ceremony on Monday, June 29th.

 For more information, contact Rachel Reiner at (212) 703-0215.

 Ms. Cristina Gutierrez-Brewster, Program Manager at Academy Prep Center of Tampa, Tampa, FL